oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud100.md

 #### Workshop Pre-requisites:

 1. Chrome Browser
-2. Access to Internet, so that you can access the MCS / MAX Console running @ https://myservices.us.oraclecloud.com/mycloud/*MCSHOSTNAME*/faces/dashboard.jspx
+2. Access to Internet, so that you can access the MCS / MAX Console
 3. Archiving utility (zip / unzip)
 4. Text Editor
 5. Android / iOS Mobile Phone (with the “Oracle Mobile Application Accelerator” App installed from iOS AppStore / Google PlayStore), preferably to test / run the MAX App on your Mobile Phone.